ResetXPDR/MSFS2020_AutoFPS/README.md

         - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base + due to conflicting control over TLOD Top.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
   - Pause when MSFS loses focus
     - Will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
-    - Particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
+    - Particularly useful for when using MSFS FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
   - TLOD Min - Sets the minimum TLOD the automation algorithm will use.
   - TLOD Min + - additional TLOD Min with favourable performance conditions.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - When enabled, the TLOD Min + seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
-    - This seek process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
+    - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
     - On the ground, after FPS settles, TLOD Min + will progressively increase, more aggressively at first, until a higher TLOD Min with 15% FPS headroom is still available.
     - It is strongly recommended to maintain the same view while TLOD Min + is seeking, which is usually completed within 60 seconds, the progress of which will be shown on the status line.
     - On climb out, TLOD Min Extra will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.